Spanish conquest of the Aztec Empire: Foundation of Veracruz

 Cortés landed his expedition force on the coast of the modern day state of Veracruz in April 1519.
 During this same period, soon after he arrived, Cortés was welcomed by representatives of the Aztec Emperor, Moctezuma II.
 Gifts were exchanged, and Cortés attempted to frighten the Aztec delegation with a display of his firepower.

-Faced with imprisonment or death for defying the governor, Cortés' only alternative was to continue his enterprise in the hope of redeeming himself and his men with the Spanish Crown.
-To do this, his men established a settlement called La Villa Rica de la Vera Cruz, or "True Cross", since they arrived on Maundy Thursday and landed on Good Friday.
-The legally constituted "town council of Villa Rica" then promptly offered him the position of adelantado, or Chief Justice and Captain-General.
+It is speculated that Cortés faced imprisonment or death for defying the governor.
+This was a potential motivation for his migration and the establishment of Vera Cruz.
+The settlement was named La Villa Rica de la Vera Cruz, or "Rich Town of the True Cross," in honor of Holy Week: the Spaniards arrived on Maundy Thursday and landed on Good Friday.
+The legally constituted "town council of Villa Rica" then promptly offered Cortés the position of adelantado, or Chief Justice and Captain-General.

 This strategy was not unique.
-Velásquez had used this same legal mechanism to free himself from Diego Columbus' authority in Cuba.
-In being named adelantado by a duly constituted cabildo, Cortés was able to free himself from Velásquez's authority and continue his expedition.
+Velázquez had used this same legal mechanism to free himself from Diego Columbus' authority in Cuba.
+In being named adelantado by a duly constituted cabildo, Cortés was able to free himself from Velázquez's authority and continue his expedition.
 To ensure the legality of this action, several members of his expedition, including Francisco Montejo and Alonso Hernandez Puertocarrero, returned to Spain to seek acceptance of the cabildo's declaration with King Charles.

 Cortés learned of an indigenous settlement called Cempoala and marched his forces there.
 On their arrival in Cempoala, they were greeted by 20 dignitaries and cheering townsfolk.
 Cortés quickly persuaded the Totonac chiefs to rebel against the Aztecs, taking prisoner five of Moctezuma's tax collectors.
 The Totonacs also helped Cortés build the town of Villa Rica de la Vera Cruz, which was the starting point for his attempt to conquer the Aztec Empire.

-Hearing of the rebellion, more ambassadors from the Aztec Emperor returned to see Cortés, bearing gifts of "gold and cloth", in thankfulness for Cortés freeing his tax collectors.
-Montezuma also told Cortés, he was certain the Spanish were of "his own race" and had arrived as "his ancestors had foretold".
-As Cortés told his men, the natives "think of us as gods, or godlike beings."
+Hearing of the rebellion, more ambassadors from the Aztec Emperor returned to see Cortés, bearing gifts of "gold and cloth" in thankfulness for Cortés freeing his tax collectors.
+Moctezuma also told Cortés he was certain the Spanish were of "his own race" and had arrived as "his ancestors had foretold."
+Cortés then told his men, the natives "think of us as gods, or godlike beings."
+This interpretation was later accepted by historians, although recent scholars, such as Camilla Townsend, suggest that the perception by Natives that the Spanish were "godlike" was a fallacy made up by the Spaniards.

-Although they attempted to dissuade Cortés from visiting Tenochtitlan, the lavish gifts and the polite, welcoming remarks only encouraged El Caudillo to continue his march towards the capital of the empire.
+Although Moctezuma's ambassadors attempted to dissuade Cortés from visiting Tenochtitlan, their lavish gifts and polite, welcoming remarks only encouraged El Caudillo to continue his march towards the imperial capital.